About the data

 The data is manually collected and updated from the best source available.

-Mostly it is sourced from the website of the relevant national parliament, other government sources or media articles.
+Mostly it is sourced from the website of the relevant national parliament, other government sources and media articles.

 Official government sources are always preferred where possible.